-Depending on your situation, remortgaging can be a great way to consolidate your debts.
+Depending on your situation, remortgaging can be a way to consolidate your debts.
 Lots of people do this to clear credit cards and loans and pay everything from one place.
-Because mortgage terms are so long, it can be a good way to reduce your monthly bills.
+Because mortgage terms are so long, it can reduce your monthly bills.

 What you’ll end up paying will all depend on how much you want to borrow and what interest rate you get.
 You’ll need to be mindful of how much debt you’ll be rolling into your mortgage, as if your monthly repayments increase by too much then you risk not being able to afford them.